Deltares/D-FAST_Morphological_Impact/docs/techref.md

 1. Unit testing at the level of functions, such as reading and writing of files, and basic testing of the algorithms.
 1. Compare the new implementation with existing sets of input and output files obtained from WAQMORF (validation legacy mode).
-1. Convert one or two sets of legacy input files to D-Flow FM like NetCDF files.
+1. Convert one or two sets of legacy input files to D-Flow FM like netCDF files.
 Running D-FAST Morphological Impact in the new mode on those converted files should give identical numerical results but stored in different file format.
 1. Run D-Flow FM simulations using the same curvilinear mesh as was used in WAQUA.
 Running D-FAST Morphological Impact on the new files will give different results than those obtained from the WAQUA results since a different hydrodynamic solver was used, but the differences are expected to be small.
 They will be quantified and reported.